Fizzball

-Fizzball is a cross-platform computer game by American studio Grubby Games in which the player bounces the titular "fizzball" around the screen.
-The game was a finalist for an award at the 2007 Independent Games Festival.
-It was later ported to the Wii, under the name Doctor Fizzwizzle's Animal Rescue.
+Fizzball is a Breakout-style video game by American studio Grubby Games.
+It was released for Microsoft Windows in 2006, then OS X and Linux.
+A Wii version was published in 2009 under the name Doctor Fizzwizzle's Animal Rescue.
+Fizzball was a finalist for an award at the 2007 Independent Games Festival.

 Plot and gameplay

 All of the island's animals have been acting strange lately.
 Professor Fizzwizzle takes on the task of capturing them all in his newly invented magic bubble.
 The animals are then kept in a nursery and fed using the coins he has collected throughout the island's levels.

 Players obtain coins by completing a series of levels in which the bubble is bounced upward, toward a playfield filled with animals.
 Different stages feature breakable objects such as fences which must be destroyed to reach some animals.
 The animals come in a variety of sizes, some of which cannot be collected with the bubble at its initial size; the bubble starts out small, allowing only the smallest animals to be collected, but as more are captured, the bubble increases in size, making larger animals available.
 Along with the animals, stages are populated with hazards such as barrels of toxic waste.
 For avoiding these hazards, players are awarded bonus points.

 In the PC version, the paddle (a rocket) is controlled using a mouse.
 The Wii port instead supports the Wii Remote's pointer and tilt functions, the Nunchuk, the Classic Controller and the Wii Balance Board.